Be part of this journey!

 One of the most important elements of our research is understanding the winter ecology of snowy owls, using GPS/GSM transmitters that record the bird's location, altitude and flight speed as frequently as every six seconds.
 On-board temperature sensors and accelerometers add additional layers of data to help us understand how these birds hunt, migrate and survive both here on their more southerly wintering grounds, and in the Arctic.

-In the past five years we've tracked 70 snowy owls from the Dakotas to the Great Lakes, New England, southern Canada and the mid-Atlantic, including their summers in the Arctic.
+In the past six years we've tracked more than 80 Snowy Owls from the Dakotas to the Great Lakes, New England, southern Canada and the mid-Atlantic, including their summers in the Arctic.
 Our tracking data has revealed previously unknown behavior, and shed light on poorly understood aspects of the snowy owl's life.

 This winter, we are focusing much of our attention on several specific research areas.
 We'll be:

-- Tracking owls in the prairie grasslands and farms of the Great Plains, to complement our larger dataset from the Great Lakes and Atlantic coast.
+- Continuing to tag and track owls in the prairie grasslands and farms of the Great Plains, to complement our larger dataset from the Great Lakes and Atlantic coast.

 - Continuing our studies on Amherst Island in Lake Ontario, to determine how the ongoing construction of 27 wind turbines may affect the large number of snowy owls that traditionally winter on this internationally famous owl hotspot, comparing their movements now with tracking data from before the turbines were built.

-Our research partner, Cellular Tracking Technologies, continues to supply these high-tech, next-gen transmitters at their cost, about $3,300, which is several thousand dollars below retail -- an in-kind contribution that now totals more than $140,000, and for which we are very grateful.
+Our research partner, Cellular Tracking Technologies, continues to supply these high-tech, next-gen transmitters at their cost -- an in-kind contribution that now totals more than $150,000, and for which we are very grateful.

 Owls and Airports